Fossils (band): 1998–2000: Formation and early years

 The initial audience reaction to the band's music was negative.
 During their first few shows, they were met with jeering and hostility because of their rock style and techniques.

-The band name was meant to convey a sense of an "underground" movement, as well as their belief that they would be fossilized in history, under the pressure of social disapproval of their music, only to be excavated decades later by musicologists wishing to discover the roots of Bengali rock.

-The band would experience a flurry of line-up changes until the end of 1999, by which time a sort of permanency was achieved with Rupam (vocals), Chandra (bass), Allan (guitar), Deep (Rhythm Guitar), Stephen (drums), Indra (keyboards), and Parikhshit (manager) as the members.
+The band went through line-up changes until the end of 1999, by which time a sort of permanency was achieved with Rupam (vocals), Chandra (bass), Allan (guitar), Deep (Rhythm Guitar), Stephen (drums), Indra (keyboards), and Parikhshit (manager) as the members.

-In spite of the hostile feedbacks, the band decided to stick to their sound, and for the first time in the history of Indian Bengali rock, a full-fledged, continuous, effort was made to establish the Bengali rock sound.

-Fossils: 2000–2003
+2000–2003: Fossils

 In 2000, the band recorded a demo version of their tracks.
 They faced rejection several times from different record houses.

-In 2001, the guitarist Allan left the band for a corporate career.
+In 2001, the guitarist Allan left the band.
 Former members Teno and Deep re-joined in Allan's stead.
 A contract was landed with Asha Audio and by the end of the same year, recording for the band's first studio album began.
-The recording had to start without Allan, whose departure was so sudden there was not enough time to rework their tracks.
-Some of the guitar tracks for this album had to be lifted from the demo version.

-The album was entitled Fossils and released in 2002.
+The album was titled Fossils and released in 2002.

-It was not an instant success, but the music caught on once the FM radio stations started broadcasting the tracks.
-The album's popularity has increased with time, and today it has achieved a cult following.

 Teno left the band in 2002, and was replaced by Partha.

-In 2003, the drummer Stephen underwent rehabilitation.
-Andre served as part-time drummer till Bubun joined.
+In 2003, the drummer Stephen was replaced by Bubun.

-By this time, the band had created a nice audience and dedicated following among the youth.

-Fossils 2: 2004–2005
+2004–2005: Fossils 2

 The band's second album, entitled Fossils 2, was released in 2004.

-It was then noted as the Bengali band album with the highest budget to date.

-The album was partly sponsored by the Thums Up brand.

-The mastering engineer was Steve Fallone of Sterling Sound, New York.

-The band witnessed a surge in popularity.

 In 2005, the manager Parikshit was expelled from the band; Rupam and Deep jointly took over his work.
 As of 2007, management has been handled by Deep and Rupam's wife Rupsha Dasgupta.